Accla/d4m/docs/README.txt

   examples/
     ExampleInsert.m Inserts data into an example table.
     ExampleFind.m   Retrieves data from an example table.

   src/
     DBinit.m               Function to init env variables to use the database.
-    DBsubsrefFind.m        Function to insert data into a specified table.
+    DBinsert.m             Function to insert data into a specified table.
     DBsubsrefFind.m        Function to retrieve data from a specified table.
+    DBLS.m                 Function to retrieve a list of tables from a specified host.